Broughton, Salford: Regeneration

 In the summer months of 2000, new gardens, fences, gates and porches had begun to be fitted to the local authority houses in Lower Broughton covering the whole of the area by 2006.
 The gardens were introduced to make the area look neater and more consistent.
 The council and its arms-length management company "New Prospect", had been working closely with tenants to make sure that their houses were up to standard so that they were good quality council houses.
 Crime levels have now reduced and the unemployment rate has decreased leading to higher demand for housing in Lower Broughton, which is around one mile (1.6 km) from Manchester city centre.
 This fact and the availability of affordable housing make it an attractive option for many younger first time buyers.

 In 2005, it was announced that an area of housing near Camp Street in Lower Broughton would be demolished to make way for brand new houses.
 This is part of a wider regeneration project which will later extend to all council houses in the area.
 Regeneration has been taken on by Salix Homes and Countryside Properties and is planned to be completed by 2014.

 Another regeneration project, in Higher Broughton, is known as Broughton Green.
 Brentnall Primary School, on the corner of Broom Lane and Bury New Road, was demolished as part of this scheme.
 This school was on the site of a large detached house in its own grounds called Bella Vista.
 At the time, it had commanding views over the Cliff, looking out toward the Crescent.
 It was built by a Greek merchant to represent his status in the community.
 Part of the house burned down, leaving the owner in conflict with the authorities over land tax due, but unpaid on the damaged part of the building.
 The house was taken by the local authority eventually and became Broughton Grammar School for Girls before it was demolished to make way for Brentnall Primary School.
 The only evidence of the original house was the gates still there to this day.

+Haredi community

+Broughton Park is home to a Rapidly growing Haredi and notably Hasidic Jewish community with many Hasidic Sects with a significant presence such as: